 Why Make It

-- Methi Dal is a great way to include lentils to your daily diet
+- A great way to include lentils and fenugreek leaves in your daily diet

-- This lentil stew can be made in the Instant pot as well as on the stovetop
+- Can be made in the Instant Pot or on the stovetop

 Ingredients needed 🧾